ajskateboarder/wordsmyth/README.md

 # Wordsmyth

-> **Note**:
-> This is a minimal rewrite of Wordsmyth's main branch to make it less complex.
-Please visit branch `main` to see the current source code.

 Wordsmyth is a free and open-source tool to ease the pains of manual comment analysis among content creators and users.

 Instead of relying on star ratings given by the user, Wordsmyth **generates them** based on the **text sentiment** using a pair of models and well-tested output finetuning.